The Best Watches For Paramedics & EMTs

 4. Timex Expedition Scout 40

-It is very easy to read with it’s clear white arabic numbers on a dark black background.
+It has a very easy to read watch face with it’s clear white arabic hour markers on a dark black background.
 The hands are large and the second hand nice and yellow to make it simple to count seconds.

 On top of this, Timex has their patented Indiglo technology that makes this watch insanely easy to read in the dark.
 Just press the button on the side and it lights up like a beacon!
 And, it has an inner 24 hour ring to help you tell 24 hour time if you need it for work.

 The band on this model is also a great choice for anyone who just might get this thing dirty.
 It’s a 20mm nylon slip-thru (or leather if you prefer), so easy to get on and off, and to clean.
 You can also easily replace it should it just become too used or dirty.